 Mid-mallet putters have become very popular and, as the name suggests, they are a compromise between the blade and the mallet putter.

-They are quite versatile and are toe weighted (more on that later) to allow for an arc style or a straight-back, straight-through putting motion.
+The mallet putters are quite versatile and are toe weighted (more on that later) to allow for an arc style or a straight-back, straight-through putting motion.

-There are only a limited number of mid-mallet putter options but as they increase in popularity new models are coming onto the market.
+There are only a limited number of mid-mallet putter options but as they increase in popularity new models of this putter are coming onto the market.

-A square-to-square or straight-back, straight through stroke is better suited to a mallet putter.
+A square-to-square or straight-back, straight-through stroke is better suited to a mallet putter.